Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Sorting and Ranking

-It remains to show a solution for big numbers.
+It remains to show a solution for big numbers $S_{> \bb}$.
 Note that the dense rank of any number cannot be bigger than $\bb$ and thus use more than $\log \bb$ bits.
-Thus we can use an $\bb$-bit vector $Q$ and if drawing the vector below $S$, we can write the dense rank of every number $x \in S$ with $\bb < x \le 2^\bb$ into $Q$ below $x$.
-By requiring that the access to the dense rank of $x$ has to be done by providing the position $p_x$ of $x$ in $S$, we can easily return the dense rank of $x$.
+On the other hand, $S_{> \bb}$ contains $\leq N / \log N$ numbers.
+Thus, we can use an $\bb$-bit vector $Q$ consisting at most $\leq N/\log N$ entries, each of $\log N$ bits, and if (intuitively speaking) drawing the vector below $S_{> \bb}$, we can write the dense rank of every number $x \in S_{> \bb}$ with $\bb < x \le 2^\bb$ into $Q$ below $x$.
+By requiring that the access to the dense rank of $x \in S_{> \bb}$ has to be done by providing the position $p_x$ of the first bit of $x$ in $S$ as the input (instead of the number $x$ itself), we can easily return the dense rank of $x$ in constant time.
+Note that we need the position $p_x$ since the binary representation of $p_x$ can be always be written with $\log N \leq w$ bits, but the binary representation of $x$ can not.
+This allows constant time operations.

+\begin{theorem} \end{theorem} \begin{proof} {In the following we use a lookup table $\op{POPCNT}$ that allows to query the number of ones in the binary representation of the elements for which the table was constructed.
+We construct the table for binary representations of at most ${\tau/2}$ bits.
+The table can be easily constructed in time $O(2^{\tau/2}\tau) = o(2^\tau)$ as follows: for each $z = 0, \ldots, 2^{\tau/2} - 1$ set $\op{POPCNT}[z] = y$, where $y$ is the number of bits for $z$ computed in $O(\tau)$ time by iterating over the bits of $z$'s binary representation.
+The table requires $o(2^\tau)$ time to construct.}